complate/complate.github.io/content/index.md

 ========

-rendering HTML with expressive, declarative and composable abstractions (i.e. components) -- indepenent of any particular technology choice
+rendering HTML with expressive, declarative and composable abstractions (i.e. components) -- independent of any particular technology choice

 > say what you mean